Hydrodynamica

-Hydrodynamica (Latin for Hydrodynamics) is a book published by Daniel Bernoulli in 1738.
+Hydrodynamica, sive de Viribus et Motibus Fluidorum Commentarii (Latin for Hydrodynamics, or commentaries on the forces and motions of fluids) is a book published by Daniel Bernoulli in 1738.
 The title of this book eventually christened the field of fluid mechanics as hydrodynamics.

+This book introduced the Bernoulli's principle, stating the first form of conservation of energy in fluid dynamics.

+Description

-The book deals with fluid mechanics and is organized around the idea of conservation of energy, as received from Christiaan Huygens's formulation of this principle.
+The book deals with fluid mechanics and is organized around preliminary versions of the conservation of energy, as received from Christiaan Huygens's formulation of vis viva (Latin for living forces).
 The book describes the theory of water flowing through a tube and of water flowing from a hole in a container.
 In doing so, Bernoulli explained the nature of hydrodynamic pressure and discovered the role of loss of vis viva in fluid flow, which would later be known as the Bernoulli principle.
 The book also discusses hydraulic machines and introduces the notion of work and efficiency of a machine.

-In the tenth chapter, Bernoulli discussed the first model of the kinetic theory of gases.
-Assuming that heat increases the velocity of the gas particles, he demonstrated that the pressure of air is proportional to kinetic energy of gas particles, thus making the temperature of gas proportional to this kinetic energy as well.
+In the tenth chapter, Bernoulli discussed a primitive version of kinetic theory of gases.
+Assuming that heat increases the velocity of the gas particles, he first demonstrated that the pressure of air is proportional to kinetic energy of gas particles, thus making the temperature of gas proportional to this kinetic energy as well.
+In this chapter Bernoulli introduces a correction to the volume that appears in Boyle's law, anticipating the Van der Waals equation by more than a century.
+However most of Bernoulli's theories of this chapter were ignored historically.